tomy08/unicorn-valuation-charts--python/README.md

 ### Data Source

 The data used for this project was obtained from [Kaggle](https://www.kaggle.com/datasets/mysarahmadbhat/unicorn-companies?select=Unicorn_Companies.csv).
+Please note that while efforts have been made to ensure data accuracy, it's essential to acknowledge that datasets from external sources can be erroneous or outdated.
+Users are advised to verify the data's accuracy and relevancy for their specific use case.